Self-determination theory: Intervention strategies

 Intervention strategies have to be effective in bridging the gap between attitudes and behaviors.
 Monetary incentives, persuasive communication, and convenience are often successful in the short term, but when the intervention is removed, behavior is discontinued.
 In the long run, such intervention strategies are therefore expensive and difficult to maintain.

 SDT explains that environmental behavior that is not motivated intrinsically is not persistent.
 On the other hand, when self-determination is high, behavior is more likely to occur repeatedly.
 The importance of intrinsic motivation is particularly apparent with more difficult behaviors.
 While they are less likely to be performed in general, people with high internal motivation are more likely to perform them more frequently than people with low intrinsic motivation.
 5 Subjects scoring high on intrinsic motivation and supporting ecological well-being also reported a high level of happiness.

 According to Osbaldiston and Sheldon (2003), autonomy perceived by an individual leads to an increased frequency of environmental behavior performance.
 In their study, 162 university students chose an environmental goal and performed it for a week.
 Perceived autonomy, success in performing chosen behavior, and their future intention to continue were measured.
 The results suggested that people with higher degree of self-perceived autonomy successfully perform behaviors and are more likely to do so in the long term.

 Based on the connection between SDT and environmental behaviors, Pelletier et al. suggest that successful intervention should emphasize self-determined motivation for performing environmental behaviors.

 Industrial and organizational psychology

-SDT has been applied to Industrial and organizational psychology.
+SDT has been applied to industrial and organizational psychology.

+Criticism

+Despite extensive research, SDT theory also has its critics.
+Steven Reiss (2017) points to, among others, the lack of a clear definition of intrinsic and extrinsic motivation, unreliability of measurement, inadequately designed experiments, and other factors.